 (2019 - 2010) / 2010 * 100.

-Go to File > Download in CSV format to save the data to your local computer.
+In the Google Sheet, go to File > Download and select the Comma-Separated Values (CSV) format to save the data to your local computer.

 In the Add your data screen, click the Import your dataset button.
-In the next window, click the Addresses and Place Names button because our data is organized this way.
+In the next window, click the Addresses and Place Names button to inform Datawrapper that our information is organized this way.
 In the Import window, click to Upload a CSV file, and select the file you downloaded above.

-- If you wish to customize the color palette and intervals to match our example, click the wrench symbol next to the palette.
-Click the Import colors button and paste in five hexadecimal codes from ColorBrewer, as described in the Choropleth Design section.
+- Optionally, to customize the color palette and intervals to match our example, click the wrench symbol next to the palette.
+Click the Import colors button and you can paste in the five hexadecimal codes listed below from ColorBrewer, as described in the Choropleth Design section.
 The first code is dark pink, followed by a 4-class sequential green:

-- Click the Annotate tab to insert a title, source notes, credits, and customize the tooltips as described by Datawrapper Academy.
-Proceed to the Publish & Embed screen to share your map online.
+Under the Visualize screen, click the Annotate tab to insert a title, source notes, credits, and customize the tooltips as described by Datawrapper Academy.

 For assistance and additional options, see the Datawrapper Academy support pages on symbol maps.